craigmckeachie/a12_demo_manual/InstructorNotes.md

 ### Demos

 - [Finished code](https://github.com/craigmckeachie/a12_demos) for each demo is available online in a public GitHub repository.
-  - Each demo is a branch.
+  - Each demo is a branch
   - See the demo manual for more details on how to access and run the demos
 - [Demo Manual](./AngularDemosManual.md) with step-by-step directions for live coding the demos is available online
 - Demonstrations are to be done by instructor but not the students